SELENIUM BOX - Frequently asked questions

 Do tests share browser resources?

-No. Each test is run in an isolated environment (Container or VM) and does not share any resources with other tests.
+No. Each test is run in an isolated environment and does not share any resources with other tests.
 A new browser is started for each test.
 After the test finishes, the browser is closed and the environment is destroyed.
 That way each test is completely isolated and there is no chance of side effects between browsers / environments.

 How can I direct my tests to the Selenium Box?